veronicaguerrini/LiME/README.md

 TaxRank is an integer in the range [1,6] that stands for any classification level between phylum(=1) and species(=6).

-Alternatively, for paired-end read collections, one may run LightMetaEbwt_paired.sh that uses default values *alpha*=16, *beta*=0.25 and TaxRank=6, and takes as input: fasta file names, total number of reads in *S*, total number of genomes in *S*, length of the reads and number of threads;
+For paired-end read collections, one may run LightMetaEbwt_paired.sh that uses default values *alpha*=16, *beta*=0.25 and TaxRank=6, and takes as input: fasta file names, total number of reads in *S*, total number of genomes in *S*, length of the reads and number of threads;

 ```sh
 LightMetaEbwt_paired.sh Reads1F+Refs.fasta Reads1RC+Refs.fasta Reads2F+Refs.fasta Reads2RC+Refs.fasta numReads numRefs length threads